 To truly earn its place on your nightstand, an alarm clock should be reliable and versatile, letting you customize your wake-up experience without letting you down.
 This model is actually more than just an alarm: It has two USB chargers and two outlets.
 That alone means you and your significant other might fight for who gets to put this clock next to their side of the bed.
-Thanks to its backup battery, you won’t have a Home Alone oversleeping situation when you need to get to the airport or the power goes out.
+Thanks to its backup battery, you won’t have a Home Alone oversleeping situation when you need to get to the airport or if the power goes out.
 There’s a big snooze button for those mornings when you need some extra Zs.

-Although it isn’t strictly an “alarm clock,” the Google Home Hub can wake you up in the morning and do so much more.
-One of the most drastic differences between the Home Hub and other comparable devices is its size; the Home Hub stands at a mere 4.5 inches tall.
-This makes it small enough to fit comfortably on a nightstand.
+Although it isn’t strictly an “alarm clock,” the Nest Hub can wake you up in the morning and do so much more.
+One of the most drastic differences between the Nest Hub and other comparable devices is its size; the Nest Hub stands at around 4.5 inches tall.
+This makes it small enough to fit comfortably on a nightstand versus its bigger sized sibling in the Nest Hub Max.
 That small frame is partly due to the lack of a camera, which may be a pro or a con depending on how much you value your privacy.

 According to the MIT Technology Review, Americans spend nearly four months of their lives hitting the snooze button.
 Talk about first-world problems.
 As tempting as this magical button is during the ungodly morning hours, a few extra winks can often make us late.

 Fortunately, Ruggie takes the ease and convenience out of simply rolling over and slapping “snooze.”
 With Ruggie, you must apply pressure to a plush mat for three seconds to stop the alarm.
 The alarm can be set to 120 decibels, too, to further annoy you out of bed.
 For sake of perspective, 120 decibels is on par with the noise level of a chainsaw.
 Pleasant.